brick/money/README.md

 ### Allocating

 You can also allocate a Money according to a list of ratios.
-Say you want to distribute a profit of `987.65 CHF`f to 3 shareholders, having shares of `48%`, `41%` and `11%` of a company:
+Say you want to distribute a profit of `987.65 CHF` to 3 shareholders, having shares of `48%`, `41%` and `11%` of a company:

 ```php
 use Brick\Money\Money;